 - Multiple questions: Please post each question separately.
 You will get less answers if you lump them together.

 - Answering questions: You think you know the answer to somebody's question and you want to help them out.
 That's great.
 We really appreciate it.
 Please enter your answer at the bottom of the page in the box labelled "Your Answer".
-Do no use "Add a comment" for answers.
+If you use the comments box to post your answers, they will be deleted.
 Thanks!

 Here are in depth guides on a variety of automotive topics :